 Click the triangle icon on the bottom to specify the output folder.
 Click Run to start the conversion.
 Soon a new window will pop up saying the conversion is complete.

-Many people have complained that VLC doesn’t play most of their HEVC videos and the issue is unsettled no matter which solution they use.
-If you are faced with such situation, a VLC alternative may be a better choice for you.
+Many people have complained that VLC doesn’t play most of their HEVC videos and the issue is unsettled no matter whatever solution they use.
+If you are faced with such a case, a VLC alternative may be a better choice for you.
 There are many good media players that have excellent performance in HEVC playback.

 MPC-HC is such a good free media player you can have a try.
 It further supports external filters like LAV Filters to implement better video decoding and deliver superior video and audio quality.